 Service entrance drops are used to supply power to your home.
 They can be fed overhead or underground from the utility company’s power pole.
 In either case, a hot primary feed and a neutral feed are run from the utility company’s line to their transformer.
 From there, the transformer feeds two hot wires and a neutral to the service drop, either overhead or underground.

 Overhead service entrance feeds are fed through a weatherhead that is attached to a rigid metal conduit.
 This conduit runs through the home’s eave and the roof of the home for an overhead feed.
 The penetration is sealed with a roof boot to keep the roof penetration from leaking.
 The other end of the conduit is attached to the electrical meter, which connects to a weatherproof disconnect and then to the electrical panel.
 The connection at the weatherhead should extend at least 2 to 3 feet above the roofline.
 The eave should not extend any farther than 4 feet from the side of the feeder conduit.
 The service riser should be at least 10 feet above the ground grade.

 It is also advisable to use support braces to help support the service riser conduit.
-This point of attachment should be at least 18 feet above the roofline, measured at the point where the conduit penetrates the roof.
 Don’t forget to strap the conduit under the eave between the underside of the eave and the top of the electrical meter.
 These straps should be placed every 3 feet from the electrical meter on up.
 And one more thing to remember, don’t forget that the minimum driveway clearance should be 12 feet.